julelang/manual/src/common-concepts/slices.md

     outln(s)
 }
 ```
-The example at above, the `s` variable is 20 sized slice.
+At the example above, the `s` variable is 20 sized slices.